 So now, in addition to being able to show you an Oklahoma non pictorial stamp year set – I am able to show you the the pane format as well (see Figure 18).

 I hope you enjoyed this story.
 I want to thank Jerry and Verona Mulliken, Joe Brandt, John Waner, Dale Snelling, Alex (Junior) and Jean Case, Phyllis Melton and Jerry Koepp for making all of this possible.
-Casey Case for checking my facts about this mom and dad and providing the fishing anecdote and, especially, my wonderful wife Kay – for always being there for me.
+Casey Case for contributing his dad’s service record, checking my facts and providing the photos of his parents and his own thrilling fishing anecdote and, especially, my wonderful wife Kay – for always being there for me.